 After our kayak ride, we boarded the speedboat again and taken to Great Bird Island.
 There we were dropped off for a snorkel swim to the beach shore.

-On the island, there was a short hiking trail up the mountain which offered a breathtaking view of the ocean.
-The trail was rocky and steep so required proper shoes, but worth it when you got up to the top.
+On the island, there was a short hiking trail up the mountain, which offered a breathtaking view of the ocean.
+The path was rocky and steep, so required proper shoes, but worth it when you got up to the top.
 On the beach, the team gave us rum punch (there were both alcoholic and non-alcoholic versions available).

 - Wear your swimsuit